Skip to content

 • "Rewrite the heading to be more compelling"

-When you submit, the panel closes and an overlay appears directly on the selected element showing generation progress.
+Press Escape or click Stop to cancel the generation.
 The AI rewrites the section in the source file, and the preview reloads automatically with the result.

 Delete elements